blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Android Boot Internals.md

 | /storage/emulated      | User Facing Symlink to a Bind Mount of the SDCardFS Emulated Storage Space |
 | /storage/emulated/UUID | User Facing Symlink to a Bind Mount of the SDCardFS Emulated Storage Space |
 ## How to dump boot.img
+- Dump it from payload.bin (see video tutorial from XDA)
 ## How to dump firmware
+- NANDroid Backup
 ## How to unlock bootloader
+- Use SoC tooling to unlock bootloader by
 ## How to bypass encryption
 - DM-Verity
 	- It's a Linux kernel security feature to verify if a block read from a block device contains a specific hash.